Congratulations to the Danbury Department of Elderly Services!

 A “Friends of Danbury Seniors” group, “The Prime Timers, Inc.” is a 501C3 not-for-profit whose sole mission is to support the programs of the department and the Elmwood Hall Senior center.
 Donations are accepted at any time.

-The Department of Elderly Services “Call Center” received 9,272 calls.
-The website, www.danburyseniors.org, logged the following activity: 8,913 sessions, 6,591 users, 26,353 page views, 73% new visitors.
-The Municipal Agent’s office, which focuses on resources and referral, served 538 citizens with 1,136 services, assisting with a variety of senior issues.
-The Elmwood Hall Senior Center received countless visits from older adults and recorded consistent visits from 4,580 active seniors who stopped by 26,799 times throughout the year to participate in weekly programs.
-In addition to the weekly programs, the department offered 167 special programs attended by 3,946 seniors.
-The Van Transportation Program provided 5,624 one way rides for seniors to and from Elmwood Hall.
-The department, through grant money, was able to obtain a new 10 passenger service bus.
+The Department of Elderly Services was recognized as a Western CT Area Agency on Aging “Focal Point” for seniors in needs of referrals and services.
+The Department’s “Call Center” received 10,428 calls.
+The Municipal Agent’s office, which focuses on resources and referral, served 462 citizens with 992 services, assisting with a variety of senior issues.
+The Elmwood Hall Senior Center received countless visits from older adults and recorded consistent visits from 4,754 active seniors who stopped by 24,341 times throughout the year to participate in weekly programs.
+A comprehensive policy manual was created focusing on eligibility and membership.
+In addition to the weekly programs, the department offered 179 special programs attended by 3,623 seniors.
+The department partnered with 71 community partners to deliver many of these special programs.
+The Van Transportation Program provided 4,964 one way rides for seniors to and from Elmwood Hall.
 The Rent Rebate Program completed 948 applications for Danbury’s senior and disabled community.
-The Senior Nutrition Congregate Meal Program served 11,990 hot meals to seniors here at Elmwood Hall.
+The process of eligibility for Rent Rebate was streamlined for efficiency.
+The Senior Nutrition Congregate Meal Program served 9,915 hot meals to seniors here at Elmwood Hall.
 A free, light breakfast program is also offered in the morning.
 Trips were provided in partnership with AARP Chapter 1067.
-Intergenerational programs were provided in partnership with St. Peter’s School.
+Intergenerational programs were provided in partnership with St. Peter’s School, WCSU, and Danbury High School.
+The AARP Tax Program assisted 450 seniors with income tax returns.
 Elmwood Hall is a Wi-Fi hotspot and seniors are encouraged to come by with their iPads and other wireless devices.

-Fund raising efforts continue either directly through the city or through The Prime Timers, Inc. Friends of Danbury Seniors fund raising group.
-A variety of fundraisers, donations and grants brought in a total of $61,183.
-Revenues of $11,224 were collected in class fees to offset the cost of our instructors.
+Fundraising efforts continue either directly through the city or through The Prime Timers, Inc. Friends of Danbury Seniors fundraising group.
+A variety of fundraisers, donations and grants brought in a total of $51,473.
+Revenues of $10,490 were collected in class fees to offset the cost of our instructors.
 The Department of Elderly Services continues to take pride in serving each of Danbury’s older citizens and looks forward to meeting their upcoming needs in the future.